AndreyVnk/AndreyVnk/README.md

 ## About Me:
 * I’m looking to collaborate on open source python library projects.
 * I’m currently learning backend development.
-* Ask me about anything, and i will tell something.
+* Ask me about anything, and I will tell something.

 ### 🌐 Socials: